-Unity of Dayton’s Youth and Family Ministry provides spiritual education for children of any age, available during the 11:00 am Sunday Celebration.
+Unity of Dayton’s Youth and Family Ministry provides a space for spiritual exploration during the 11:00 am Sunday Celebration.

 Five Basic Unity Principles (for children and teens)

 1.God is all good and active in everything, everywhere.

 2. I am naturally good because God’s Divinity is in me and in everyone.

 3. I create my experiences by what I choose to think and what I feel and believe.

 4. Through affirmative prayer and meditation, I connect with God and bring out the good in my life.